Skip to main content

 Prospective jurors may ride any Redding Area Bus Authority (RABA) bus free of charge.
 Show the bus driver your summons when boarding.
 When you are finished with your jury service—retain the paper part of your juror badge (return the plastic badge holder to courtroom or jury personnel).
 If you are required to serve for more than one day, you will wear your juror badge daily for identification.
 Please show the bus driver your badge each day for the free fare.

-RABA runs routes to several outlying areas of Shasta County daily and provides Demand Response buses for those with disabilities who are unable to reach a regular bus stop and have made application to participate in that program.
+RABA runs routes throughout Redding, Anderson, Shasta Lake and to several outlying areas of Shasta County such as Bella Vista, Round Mountain and Burney, Monday-Saturday and provides Demand Response buses for those with disabilities who are unable to reach a regular bus stop and have made application to participate in that service.

 Dress Code and Code of Conduct While Serving